7 unusual Instagrammable places in the UK*

 Make sure to head into the café by walking across the rope bridges – these places make for good Insta-pics if you’re a foodie and love to show off unique dishes to your followers.
+If you’re not getting as many views as you’d like on your uploads – or none at all – you could always order IG views to artificially raise the interaction and engagement with your posts.
 I absolutely love this treehouse, and the little cafe is cute and cosy.
 Top tip – if you visit in the winter (I went in February) it’s a lot quieter.
 While you’re in Alnwick, make sure you head to Alnwick Castle or, as it’s more well-known, Hogwarts!

 Location 4: The Pineapple

 This is a very old building with a unique look.
 Built in 1761 by the Earl of Dunmore (a village in Falkirk, Scotland), The Pineapple is an eccentric summerhouse surrounded by a walled garden.

 You might find yourself asking – why a pineapple?!
 During the 1700s, the Earl of Dunmore was serving as governor in the state of Virginia, where sailors would leave pineapples on gateposts to announce their safe return from sea.
 After returning home, the joker Earl Dunmore decided to bring this tropical fruit back to Scotland in the form of a building.

 Location 5: Angel of the North